AI Glossary

 1. AI and Machine Learning

 GPUs are widely used to train and run AI models because they can process large datasets in parallel.
-This reduces training time and improves model performance.
 They are also used during inference to generate faster responses in real-time systems.

 6. Conversational AI and Voice Systems